Medical Experts

-Myasthenia gravis (MG) is an autoimmune disorder of the neuromuscular junction characterized by weakness of voluntary muscles, including the ocular, facial, oropharyngeal, limb, and respiratory muscles.
+Myasthenia gravis (MG) is an autoimmune disorder of the neuromuscular junction characterized by fatigable weakness of voluntary muscles, including the ocular, facial, oropharyngeal, limb, and respiratory muscles.
 MG can be broadly characterized as either ocular MG (a form that is limited to the eyelid and extraocular muscles) or generalized MG (a form that commonly involves ocular weakness as well as a variable combination of weakness in the bulbar, limb, and respiratory muscles).
 Clinical and serologic testing can be used to diagnose MG, but diagnostic sensitivity varies depending on whether the patient has ocular or generalized MG.
+In addition to aiding in the diagnosis, antibody testing can inform prognosis and therapeutic approaches.
 Demonstration of acetylcholine receptor (AChR) binding antibodies, which are present in the majority of patients with generalized disease, provides laboratory confirmation of MG.
 If AChR antibody test results are negative, muscle-specific tyrosine kinase (MuSK) antibody testing should be performed.
-Because thymic abnormalities are not uncommon in individuals with MG, imaging and neurophysiologic studies may also be part of the initial evaluation.

 Quick Answers for Clinicians

-A diagnosis of myasthenia gravis (MG) is often based on clinical presentation and laboratory confirmation.
-Antibodies against acetylcholine receptors (AChRs) and muscle-specific tyrosine kinase (MuSK) are specific and sensitive for the detection of MG.
-Because of the high specificity and sensitivity of these antibodies in the appropriate clinical scenario, these laboratory tests have largely supplanted traditional bedside testing, including edrophonium testing (which is no longer available in the United States) and the ice pack test.
-In the case of negative antibody test results, neurophysiologic and imaging studies can confirm the diagnosis.
+A diagnosis of myasthenia gravis (MG) is often based on clinical history, neurologic examination, and laboratory confirmation.
+Antibodies against acetylcholine receptors (AChRs) and muscle-specific tyrosine kinase (MuSK) are highly specific and sensitive for the detection of MG.
+For that reason, these laboratory tests have largely supplanted traditional bedside testing, including edrophonium testing (which is no longer available in the United States) and the ice pack test.
+When antibody test results are negative, neurophysiologic studies can help confirm the diagnosis. ,

-In ocular MG, weakness is limited to eyelids and extraocular muscles.
-Generalized MG is characterized by weakness that often involves ocular muscles as well as bulbar, limb, and respiratory muscles.
-Acetylcholine receptor (AChR) blocking and modulating antibodies are usually found in association with binding antibodies and have a higher prevalence in generalized MG than in ocular MG.
-Muscle-specific tyrosine kinase (MuSK) antibodies have been reported in up to 50% of patients with generalized MG who lack AChR antibodies ; these antibodies are generally not found in those with established ocular MG.
+Acetylcholine receptor (AChR) blocking and modulating antibodies are usually found in association with binding antibodies and have a higher prevalence in generalized myasthenia gravis (MG) than in ocular MG.
+Muscle-specific tyrosine kinase (MuSK) antibodies have been reported in up to half of patients with generalized MG who lack AChR antibodies , ; these antibodies are generally not found in those with established ocular MG.

-There is no clear correlation between acetylcholine receptor (AChR) antibody serum titers and myasthenia gravis (MG) disease severity, and the usefulness of following AChR antibody levels to monitor treatment response is unclear.
+Data suggest that acetylcholine receptor (AChR) autoantibody levels may correlate with disease severity, as well as treatment response, but additional investigation is necessary.
 Decreasing muscle-specific tyrosine kinase (MuSK) antibody levels may be associated with therapeutic response; however, more studies are needed in this area.

-Seronegative myasthenia gravis (MG) refers to the lack of detectable acetylcholine receptor (AChR) and muscle-specific tyrosine kinase (MuSK) antibodies; this form of the disease occurs in roughly 7-8% of individuals with MG.
-These individuals may prove to be seropositive for AChR or MuSK antibodies if tested by a more sensitive method (eg, cell-based immunofluorescence assays), but these tests are not in widespread commercial use.
+Seronegative myasthenia gravis (MG) refers to the lack of detectable acetylcholine receptor (AChR) and muscle-specific tyrosine kinase (MuSK) antibodies; this form of the disease is uncommon.
+These individuals may prove to be seropositive for AChR or MuSK antibodies if tested by a more sensitive method (e.g., live cell-based immunofluorescence assays), but these tests are not in widespread commercial use.

 Indications for Testing